Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

 Lucasfilm

 When Star Wars: Visions Season 1 was released, many fans agreed that "The Ninth Jedi" was undoubtedly the best episode.
-The storyline introduced in that episode was continued in a Season 3 episode, and fans will get to return to that plotline in an animated series centered solely on those characters.
+The storyline introduced in that episode was continued in a Season 3 episode, and fans will return to it in an animated series centered solely on those characters.

-If The Ninth Jedi can replicate what made it popular in the first place, it will help break Star Wars out of that mold mentioned earlier where everything has to be connected, and will prove that original stories with new characters can be successful.
+If The Ninth Jedi can replicate what made it popular in the first place, it will help break Star Wars out of its mold, where everything has to be connected, and will prove that original stories with new characters can be successful.

 Lando